AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/create-pdf.md

 ## Create a PDF from dynamic HTML

-To support workflows with dynamic data, `CreatePDFFromDynamicHTML` creates PDFs from dynamic HTML.
+To support workflows with dynamic data, `DynamicHTMLToPDF` creates PDFs from dynamic HTML.
 It's a common scenario for enterprise to provide end users with an HTML template with form fields.
 This API allows you to capture the users unique data entries and then save it as